HeyltsTim/Artix-Install-Script/AI.md

 ## Note to Humans
 All code is writen by me.
 With exception to some simple copy paste snipits from AI provided examples, these are at a maximum 1-3 lines long probably less than that.
-This document exists because I have AI asist me with any questions, such as: errors, command usage, syntax, and example code.
+This document exists because I have AI asist me with any questions, such as: errors, command usage, syntax, example code.
 I just got tired of having to explain everything everytime I spun up a new instance.